jdasfd/yeast/Wild_vcf.md

 There are some data from the [README.md](https://github.com/wang-q/pars#readme).
 Better completing those steps.

+Scripts could be partly found in the github repo [pars](https://github.com/wang-q/pars).
+Make sure you clone it before.

 ## Data preparation

 ### Split strains from 1002 genomes project according to ecological groups